garrandall/popular-music-data/tracks/hot-shot-karen-young.md

 I need a hot shot
 Hot shot, hot shot

-Ooh come on, come on, come on, come on
+Oh come on, come on, come on, come on
 You gotta feel the kinda motion in my soul
 You gotta move it
-Whoo, i know you never never never gonna lose control My fire's burning, it's getting real hot
+Whoo, I know you never never never gonna lose control My fire's burning, it's getting real hot
 You know that I need me my shot, whooo